hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 tags:
   - Infrastructure Monitoring
   - Apache SkyWalking
+  - hpe-greenlake
 ---
-**Overview**
+# **Overview**

-HPE GreenLake Central is an advanced software-as-a-service platform that provides you with a consistent cloud experience for all your applications and data - on-premises or off-premises.
-It provides you with insights and controls to manage your hybrid IT estate, complementing your use of public clouds and data centers.
-HPE GreenLake Central gives you the ability to choose where and how to place your workloads and data, and - through the services you purchase - enables you to monitor security, capacity, resource utilization, and costs.

-HPE GreenLake for Private Cloud Enterprise is a managed, pay-per-use, Private Cloud as a Service (PCaaS) solution that provides a self-service environment where you can implement a hybrid approach to run different kinds of bare metal, virtual machine, and container workloads.
-These workloads run from a single site without the need to create dedicated isolated environments and manage the underlying infrastructure, resulting in more flexibility and better ROI with the least operational overhead.
+Modern applications are predominantly distributed microservices based, which are flexible to scale and are developed with varying technology stack.
+These applications are deployed on a highly available infrastructure composed on multitude of compute (baremetal/virtual machine/container).
+It is imperative to monitor, in near real time, how the compute resources are utilized, so that necessary proactive actions are initiated to keep the applications in consistently acceptable state.
+APM (Application performance Management) tools helps to centrally monitor distributed applications and/or compute resources.

-SkyWalking is an open source observability platform used to collect, analyze, aggregate and visualize data from services and cloud native infrastructures.
-SkyWalking provides an easy way to maintain a clear view of your distributed systems, even across Clouds.
-It is a modern APM (Application performance Management), specially designed for cloud native, container based distributed systems.
+SkyWalking is a popular open-source application performance monitoring (APM) tool used to collect, analyze, aggregate, and visualize data from services and cloud-native infrastructures.
+It provides an easy way to maintain a clear view of your distributed systems, even across clouds.
+You can use it with HPE GreenLake for Private Cloud Enterprise, the managed, pay-per-use Private Cloud as a Service (PCaaS) solution to enhance monitoring and observability of your workloads.

+Because HPE GreenLake for Private Cloud Enterprise provides you with a flexible, self-service environment where you can implement a hybrid approach and run different kinds of bare metal, virtual machine, and containerized workloads, you can take advantage of additional apps and tools like SkyWalking to customize your situation and meet your specific needs.

+In this post, I will focus on how you can use SkyWalking and Open Telemetry to do infrastructure host monitoring while taking advantage of how HPE GreenLake provides you with a consistent cloud experience across all your applications and data, whether on- or off-premises.

+# **L﻿et's get started**

+## Definitions

-**Monitoring** is tooling or a technical solution that allows teams to watch and understand the state of their systems.
+* **Monitoring** is tooling or a technical solution that allows teams to watch and understand the state of their systems.
 Monitoring is based on gathering predefined sets of metrics or logs.

-**Observability** is tooling or a technical solution that allows teams to actively debug their system.
+* **Observability** is tooling or a technical solution that allows teams to actively debug their system.
 Observability is based on exploring properties and patterns not defined in advance.

-SkyWalking could be used for monitoring and observability.
-In this blog post we would focus on how we could setup monitoring of infrastructure (Virtual Machine and/or Bare metal) instances using popular APM tool like SkyWalking.

-**Pre-requisite**
+## **Pre-requisites**

 * An active service subscription to HPE GreenLake Private Cloud Enterprise.
 * VM and/or Bare metal instances are provisioned for the workloads and we are able to login to console.
 * SkyWalking instance has been setup either on premises or in Hyperscalers.
 Ensure that inbound ingress traffic is allowed on port 11800 for SkyWalking instance.

- **Steps to configure monitoring**
+## **Steps to configure monitoring**

-1. Monitoring host metric with node exporter
+### Step 1- Monitoring host metric with node exporter

-* Login to the console of machine to be monitored
+Login to the console of machine to be monitored.

-* Download and run the node exporter
+Next, Download and run the node exporter using below code snippet

 ```
 wget https://github.com/prometheus/node_exporter/releases/download/v1.4.0-rc.0/node_exporter-1.4.0-rc.0.linux-amd64.tar.gz